bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look the propose encoding type)

 ## The Xymon config in Central Mode
-This explain how to have
+This explains how to have
 - A centrally managed powershell client
 - A centrally managed repository for all the external scripts